swcarpentry-ja/carpentries-coc/topic_folders/communications/guides/adhere-style-guide.md

 For example, headings should use title casing, and tools like the [Title Case Converter](https://titlecaseconverter.com/) serve as a definitive guide to formatting for Title Casing, complete with reasons for or against capitalising certain words.

 Another meaningful example is spellings.
 Because The Carpentries is a global community-led organisation, content standardisation is important.
-Our Style Guide currently recommends the use of we use British English in all our resources across the board.
+Our Style Guide currently recommends the use of British English in all our resources across the board.
 More about this in the language section of our Style Guide.

 **How can you help?**